fpsbowser/twotter/README.md

 ### Summary

-The goal of this project was to replicate a website people use everyday.
-While I am satisfied with how this initial version turned out, I know there is a lot more I could do to make it better.
-For now this is where I'm leaving it for this version.
-Eventually I might come back to this project to implement some more cool features.
+The goal of this project was to build a full stack application of a website people use everyday, so I decided to use Twitter as a template.
+Rather than using routes to determine component renders, I decided to try and make it a singlepage application to solidify knoweledge with state and effect hooks.

 ### Languages/Tools